houqp/kiorg/memory-bank/activeContext.md

    - Very long filenames
    - Empty search queries
 2. Consider implementing other features from the backlog (e.g., PDF preview, create new file/folder shortcuts).
+3. Ensure all future UI development follows the patterns documented in the UI style guide.
-3. Continue maintaining and updating the Memory Bank.
+4. Continue maintaining and updating the Memory Bank.

 ### Active decisions and considerations
 *   Decided to filter entries in real-time as the user types in the search bar.